iansyd/NixOS-config/docs/NixOS-notes.md

 b.
 Above the list of files, click Code.
 c.
 Click on SSH.
 d.
 Copy the path to the repo (something like git@github.com:iansyd/NixOS-config.git) to the clipboard.
 e.
-In the terminal opened at step 3. call git clone using the repo path from step e. above e.g.
+In the terminal opened at step 3. call git clone using the repo path, then rename it as dotfiles e.g.
 ```
 > git clone git@github.com:iansyd/NixOS-config.git
+> mv NixOS-config dotfiles
 ```
 f.
 When prompted type yes to accept the connection to github
 g.
 Once it has been cloned then rename the cloned folder to dotfiles